-Ability Training Services is a Washington County based company which supports individuals with intellectual and developmental disabilities to attain their goals of independence.
+Ability Training Services is an Oregon and Minnesota based company that supports individuals with intellectual and developmental disabilities to attain their goals of independence.
 Ability Training Services (ATS) works with individuals to use their unique abilities to the benefit of their communities, families, and themselves.

 Turning disabilities into abilities one step at a time.